 What treatment is available?

 Glaucoma is treated by reducing the pressure in the eye.
 Common treatments include eye droplet medication, laser treatment and surgery to lower pressure in the eye.
 If detected early enough, treatment can slow or stop further vision loss from glaucoma, but it cannot restore vision already lost.

-The Glaucoma Research Unit at the Centre for Eye Research Australia (CERA) is working on a range of projects to increase understanding of what causes glaucoma and to develop new treatments.
-Professor Jonathan Crowston, a leading glaucoma specialist, who established the unit and still oversees its work, is also the Managing Director of CERA and Ringland Anderson Professor of Ophthalmology at the University of Melbourne.
+The Centre for Eye Research Australia (CERA) is working on a range of projects to increase understanding of what causes glaucoma and to develop new treatments.
+Professor Keith Martin, a leading glaucoma specialist and researcher, is also the Managing Director of CERA and Ringland Anderson Professor of Ophthalmology at the University of Melbourne.